jonno85uk/TheftMapper/README.md

 ### latitude
 Decimal number of the theft latitude.
 Do not use E/W. To indicate a Western latitude use a negative(-) symbol
 ### accurate
-As some reports can be vague it is better to visualise them as such.
+As locations can be vague it is better to visualise them as such.
 Yes==accurate.
 No==inaccurate. (case-insensitive)
 ### link (optional)
 A web-address to the report.
 It can be left empty.
 ### type